milesj/emojibase/README.md

 This function will fetch `emojibase-data` JSON files from our [CDN][cdn], parse them, and return an array of emoji objects.
-It requires a file path relative to the `emojibase-data` package as the 1st argument, and the Emojibase release version as the 2nd argument (defaults to the latest).
+It requires a file path relative to the `emojibase-data` package as the 1st argument, the Emojibase release version as the 2nd argument (defaults to the latest), and an object of options to pass to `fetch` as the 3rd argument.

 ```javascript
 import { fetchFromCDN, flattenEmojiData } from 'emojibase';